[My divorce recovery took several years, with my help you can shorten your recovery and get on with living your optimal life.]

 I give thanks to my ex-wife for releasing me back into the universe.
 I needed to grow and re-find myself and what made me happy.
 Then I was able to seek out a more like-minded partner and setup our long-term relationship on mutual goals and mutual adoration.

-Visit The Whole Parent blog section: Positive Divorce & Co-Parenting
+For more self-help visit The Whole Parent’s Positive Divorce & Co-Parenting section